peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

- `true`  if this object's mantissa (significand) and exponent are equal to those of another object; otherwise,  `false` .
+ `true`  if this object's significand and exponent are equal to those of another object; otherwise,  `false` .

 <a id="Exp_PeterO_Numbers_EContext"></a>
 ### Exp